A Geometric View of Closure Phases in Interferometry: Closure Phase Relationships on -Polygons

 Alternatively, we can also express the relation between the area of the $N$-polygon in the aperture plane and the closure phases in the adjacent elemental triads as

-It is noted that both Equations~(\ref{eqn:CPhase-areas-N-polygon-v1a}) and (\ref{eqn:CPhase-areas-N-polygon-v2a}) are gauge invariant.
-In either case, the gauge invariant closure phase relations on each of the elemental triads, and hence on the $N$-polygon, can be measured geometrically as shown using the 4-polygon example in Figure~\ref{fig:quad-fringes}.
+It is noted that both Equations~(\ref{eqn:CPhase-areas-N-polygon-v1a}) and (\ref{eqn:CPhase-areas-N-polygon-v2a}) are gauge-invariant.
+The former expresses the closure phase on the $N$-polygon in terms of its adjacent elemental triads.
+The latter expresses the area of the $N$-polygon in the aperture plane as a weighted sum of closure phases on the adjacent elemental triads where the weights are inversely proportional to the areas enclosed by the fringe NPCs of the elemental triads.
+In either case, the gauge-invariant closure phase relations on each of the elemental triads, and hence on the $N$-polygon, can be measured geometrically.
+The 4-polygon example is illustrated in Figure~\ref{fig:quad-fringes}.

 Note that in either of the equations above, the area under the fringe NPCs is expressed only in terms of the elemental triangle NPCs and not the $N$-polygon in the image plane.
 This is because the area enclosed by the fringe NPCs of the $N$-polygon is not the sum of the elemental triad fringe NPCs in the image plane, as illustrated in Figure~\ref{fig:quad-fringes}.
 Therefore, $A_{\mathcal{I}4}(\lambda)\ne\sum_{q=1}^2 A_{\mathcal{I}3(q)}(\lambda)$.